hashicorp/consul/website/source/docs/connect/proxies.html.md

 configure Envoy or the built-in proxy using Connect, and how to integrate the proxy of your choice.

-To ensure that services only meke allow external connections are established via the Connect protocol they should only accept connections on a loopback address.
+To ensure that services only allow external connections established via the Connect protocol, you should configure all services to only accept connections on a loopback address.

 ~> **Deprecation Note:** Managed Proxies are a deprecated method for deploying sidecar proxies, as of Consul 1.3.
 See [managed proxy